AlexiosPatelis/doctor-appointment/README.md

 - Admin list/cancel: GET /appointments/all, DELETE /appointments/:id.

 ***Robustness: booking must be atomic (the slot must be “locked”).***
--Slot model with status: available | booked | cancelled.
+- Slot model with status: available | booked | cancelled.
 - Atomic update: findOneAndUpdate({ _id: slotId, status: 'available' }, { $set: { status: 'booked' } }).
 If it returns null, someone else has already taken it.
 - Alternatively, a unique index on (slotId, activeBooking) or use a session/transaction (Mongo replica set).